2020 vision for Madison Heights: Town hall meeting to focus on area's potential, future

 Moore said as the plan is implemented she sees the developed area of Madison Heights as a gathering place for the community.
 “It will be a thriving center for families and businesses to grow and the heart of multi-generations, government services, entertainment, and recreational activities.”

-Victoria Hanson, executive director of the county's Economic Development Authority, said Madison Heights as the county's most populated area is within a designated growth corridor and has ample infrastructure to support redevelopment and growth.
+Victoria Hanson, executive director of the county's Economic Development Authority, said Madison Heights is the county's most populated area within a designated growth corridor and has ample infrastructure to support redevelopment and growth.

 "Creating a vibrant community center and new housing options will create a sense of place for current Madison Heights residents and attract new residents," Hanson said.
 "Together, the Madison Heights master plan and the Central Virginia Training Center redevelopment plan have the potential to create economic development growth through new businesses, jobs, and tax revenue."